ahans30/ahans30.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I'm CS graduate student at [University of Maryland, College Park](https://www.cs.umd.edu/) advised by Prof. [Tom Goldstein](https://www.cs.umd.edu/~tomg/).
+I'm CS PhD student at [University of Maryland, College Park](https://www.cs.umd.edu/) advised by Prof. [Tom Goldstein](https://www.cs.umd.edu/~tomg/).

 My research focuses on improving generative models along two axes.
 First, I aim to make existing models more secure, efficient, and privacy-preserving.
 This includes my work on [detecting LLM-generated text with high precision](https://github.com/ahans30/Binoculars) and [a memorization-mitigating training recipe for LLMs](https://github.com/ahans30/goldfish-loss).
 The second axis is improving upon existing capabilities. <!-- which involves architectural shifts, recipe refinements, and training data improvements. -->